 How to enroll

-Please bring the following supporting documentation with you in order to register:
+Please send the following supporting documentation with registration form in order to register:

 - Proof of age & citizenship – birth certificate or passport